cadaver/c64gameframework/README.md

 Technical details:

 - 50Hz screen update, with actor update each second frame and interpolation of sprite movement
-- 22 visible scrolling rows (21 on unaccelerated NTSC), based on flexible screen redraw (color per char / color per block / skip color update)
+- 22 visible scrolling rows, based on flexible screen redraw (color per char / color per block / skip color update)
 - 24 sprite multiplexer
 - Realtime sprite depacking, using a sprite cache
 - Logical sprites which can consist of several physical sprites, and which can be X-expanded